-If you have been out of work for 6 months or more due to an illness, and wish to return to the workforce, in a reduced capacity, you could qualify for Partial Capacity Benefit.
-If you are eligible, you could return to work while still receiving your social welfare payment.
+If you have been out of work for six months or more due to a medical condition and wish to return to the workforce, you could qualify for Partial Capacity Benefit.

 What requirements do I have to meet to receive Partial Capacity Benefit?

 You cannot work while receiving Illness Benefit or Invalidity Pension.
 You must transfer to the Partial Capacity Scheme if you want to enter employment.
-It is not necessary that you undertake rehabilitative or therapeutic work while receiving Partial Capacity Benefit.
-Likewise, if you wish to do voluntary work you do not have to transfer to Partial Capacity Benefit.
+There are certain requirements that you must meet to receive Partial Capacity Benefit.
+To qualify to transfer to Partial Capacity Benefit you must:

 - Undergo a medical assessment